 However, regions of wrinkled, uneven skin can be smoothed out simply by making tiny injury holes.
 The procedure is minimally invasive, and the results can last for years.

-Micro needling is an outpatient procedure, meaning our clients can schedule this type of treatment around their other daily activities.
+Collagen Stimulation Therapy is an outpatient procedure, meaning our clients can schedule this type of treatment around their other daily activities.

 What the Procedure Involves

 Most Collagen Stimulation Therapy instruments look something like a fat pen.
 The end of the wand is studded with tiny needles, and the wand has a control that determines the depth to which the needles can penetrate the skin.